Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Later-Onset SMA

-Study 2 was a 2-part, multicenter trial to investigate the efficacy, safety, pharmacokinetics, and pharmacodynamics of EVRYSDI in patients diagnosed with SMA Type 2 or Type 3.
+Study 2 was a 2-part, multicenter trial to investigate the efficacy, safety, pharmacokinetics, and pharmacodynamics of EVRYSDI for oral solution in patients diagnosed with SMA Type 2 or Type 3.
 Part 1 of Study 2 was dose-finding and exploratory in 51 patients (14% ambulatory).
 Part 2 was randomized, double-blind, placebo-controlled, and is described below.

 The primary endpoint in Study 2 Part 2 was the change from baseline to Month 12 in the Motor Function Measure 32 (MFM32) score.
 A key secondary endpoint was the proportion of patients with a 3-point or greater change from baseline to Month 12 in the MFM32 total score.
 The MFM32 measures motor function abilities that relate to daily functions.
 The total MFM32 score is expressed as a percentage (range: 0 to 100) of the maximum possible score, with higher scores indicating greater motor function.
 Another key secondary endpoint was the Revised Upper Limb Module (RULM).
 The RULM is a tool used to assess motor performance of the upper limb in SMA patients.
 It tests proximal and distal motor functions of the arm.
 The total score ranges from 0 (all the items cannot be performed) to 37 (all the activities are achieved fully without any compensatory maneuvers).